-2. HIV/AIDS
+b.
+HIV/AIDS

 The prevalence of HIV/AIDS in the AME-SADA target area is over 8%.
 This rate is much higher than the national average of 2.26% reported in most publications.
-AME-SADA provides Voluntary Testing, Pre and Post Testing Counseling for HIV at all of its 8 health centers (Bellanger, Delice I and II, CRAH/Port-au-Prince, Fond Baptiste, Pont Matheux, Source Mattelas, Leger and partner clinic SOE in Martissant).
-However, full Anti Retro-viral (ARV) treatment is only provided in one clinic (CRAH in Port-au -Prince) currently and is scheduled to start in the Pont Matheux Clinic (Arcahaie) in 2013.
-Once a patient is diagnosed with HIV, this patient is referred to other clinics (CRAH, GHIESKIO, and the public Hospital in St. Marc or the General Hospital in Port-au-Prince) for additional testing and full treatment.
-Very often, these referred patients do not have the means to go to the capital city for treatment and most of the time are unable to or do not follow up as necessary.
-These patients may also be too weak to travel and need someone to accompany them (which is not always easy because of the stigma that is still attached to the disease).
-From January 2012 to December 2012, more than 5,223 people were tested for HIV and 485 of them are currently receiving treatment.
+AME-SADA provides Voluntary Testing, Pre and Post Testing Counseling for HIV at all of its 8 health centers (Bellanger, Delice I and II, CRAH/Port-au-Prince, Fond Baptiste, Pont Matheux, Source Mattelas, Leger.
+Full Anti Retro-viral (ARV) treatment is currently provided only in two clinics (CRAH in Port-au -Prince) and Pont Matheux Clinic (Arcahaie).
+From January to December 2013, more than 5,813 people were tested for HIV.
+184 were tested positive and127 of them are currently receiving treatment.
 In the last 12 months, approximately 42 women received the initial prevention of transmission and treatment from mother to child (PMTCT), and their babies were born without being infected with the HIV virus.

 AME-SADA's goal is to be able to provide full treatment as well as nutritional and other support for all HIV/AIDS patients at all of its clinics.
-At this time, this goal remains a challenge because AME-SADA needs to be able to offer the test for the CD4 count (control of how well an HIV/AIDS patient's immune system is doing).
-In 2013, the Pont Matheux clinic will be equipped to do so and provide full treatment for HIV/AIDS patients in its area of service (Arcahaie).
-AME-SADA has made various unsuccessful attempts to find funding for this endeavor and will continue to seek more funding in order to respond to the needs of the HIV/AIDS patients in its region of operation.
+At this time, this goal remains a challenge because AME-SADA can only offer the test for the CD4 count (control of how well an HIV/AIDS patient's immune system is doing) at the Pont Matheux clinic.
+No funds are yet available to provide nutritional support for the HIV/AIDS patients.
+AME-SADA is continuing to seek additional funding to expand this level of service for all of its clinics.